Carlos Moore (writer): Exile and career

 Between 1986 and 1988, Moore was a visiting professor in the department of sociology at Florida International University.
 In 1987, he organized the conference Negritude, Afro Cultures and Ethnicity in the Americas with the participation of renowned intellectuals such as Aimé Césaire, Maya Angelou, Leopold Senghor, Alex Haley, Victoria Santa Cruz, Rex Nettleford, Lélia Gonzalez, Manuel Zapata Olivella, Rex Nettleford, and Abdias do Nascimento.
 In 1988, Lincoln University in Philadelphia, Pennsylvania, invited him as Professor of Negritude, Race and Diaspora Studies.

 In the period between 1990 and 1994, Moore taught international relations courses at the University of the Antilles and Guyana, with branches in Martinique, Guadeloupe and Guyana, and from 1996 to 2002, he was a senior lecturer of Latin American affairs at the Institute of International Relations of the University of the West Indies, at Trinidad and Tobago.
 Concurrently, he was a personal consultant on Latin American affairs to the Secretary General of the Caribbean Community (CARICOM), Dr. Edwin Carrington.

 In 1982, the authorized biography of Nigerian Afrobeat musician Fela Kuti, written by Moore, was published, Kuti being a personal friend of the writer.
 Fela, Fela: Cette Putain de Vie was first published in France, in 1982, by Éditions Karthala, then in the United Kingdom as Fela: This Bitch of a Life, by Allison and Busby.
 The biography has since been translated into six languages.
 In 2009, the book was reissued in the US by Lawrence Hill Books, including a foreword by Gilberto Gil and an introduction by Margaret Busby, and was subsequently published in a Nigerian edition by Cassava Republic Press, with an additional prologue by Lindsay Barrett.
 The Broadway musical Fela!
 (2009–2011) was inspired by Moore's biography, as recognized in the settlement of a copyright dispute over stage production rights.

 The 2019 documentary film My Friend Fela (Meu amigo Fela), made by Joel Zito Araújo, explores the complexity of Kuti's life "through the eyes and conversations" of Moore.

 In recent years, Moore has been living with his family between Brazil and Guadeloupe, writing about global racism, particularly racism in Brazil.

 Personal life

 Moore's first wife, Shawna, was from the US, and they had a son together, Kimathi.
-Moore's second wife, Ayeola, whom he married in 1992, is from Guadeloupe.
+Moore's second wife, Ayeola, a dancer and painter, whom he married in 1992, is from Guadeloupe.